piggyjehong/EE8002021Spring/README.md

             - JPEGImages(pictures in jpg format)
             - labels (generate this folder by ourselves)
 ```
-Therefore, we have to do some data pre-processing in order to make the original dataset fit the yolo model.
+Therefore, we have to do some data pre-processing in order to make the original dataset fit the YOLO model.
 ## References
 1. png2jpg.ipynb: <https://blog.csdn.net/weixin_40446557/article/details/104059660>